Copperheads in Illinois: Where They Live and How Often They Bite

 If you come across a copperhead in Illinois, respect its boundaries and leave it alone.
 Most snake bites occur due to humans who aggravate snakes intentionally or mistakenly.

 However, if you spot a copperhead in your home, exit as soon as possible and be sure to take your pets too, if you have any.
-Once you’re a safe distance away, contact a pest control center for help.
+Once you’re a safe distance away, contact a snake-removal service for help.

 What To Do If You Get Bitten By A Copperhead Snake

-If you get bitten by a copperhead (or any snake, for that matter), contact emergency services immediately.
+If you get bitten by a copperhead, contact emergency services immediately.
 You can contact the Illinois Poison Center at 800-222-1222.
 Your ability to recognize the bite will let the doctors know the exact antivenom you need.
-However, doctors are smart enough to figure it out even if you cannot identify the snake- so don’t panic.
+However, do not try to capture the snake!
+Take a photo or try to remember details about its pattern, colors, and size.

 While waiting for emergency medical services, sit still and resist the urge to pace around.
 This is because any sort of motion will aid the venom in circulating.
 Do not attempt to treat yourself.
 This includes sucking the venom out, tying a tourniquet, or worse, attempting to cut off the bitten part.
-Sucking the venom out will not get all of it out.
-Instead, you’ll have snake venom in your body and mouth.
+Sucking the venom out will not get all of it out — studies show that it only pulls 1/10,000th of the venom.

 Similarly, cutting off the bitten part is another terrible step you can take.
 For one, it is unnecessary as you’ll be losing a body part when you can simply get a shot of antivenom.
 Secondly, you could now bleed to death, and if the venom has already spread, you’ll be decreasing your chance of survival by the minute.